 Cash and cash equivalents are classified as FVTPL.
-Due from administrator in trust, accrued interest receivable, accounts receivable, and mortgage investments are classified as measured at amortized cost.
+Due from administrator in trust, accounts receivable, accrued interest receivable, and mortgage investments are classified as measured at amortized cost.

 (ii) Financial liabilities:

 Bank line of credit, dividends payable, and accounts payable, liability to certain investors and accrued liabilities are classified as financial liabilities at amortized cost.